Mortgage & Rent Arrears

 As with most types of debt, it is important to contact your lender or landlord and be honest and upfront about your situation.
 It may be a good idea to go through your finances or budget and seriously think about how much you can afford to pay before speaking to them so that you have this information to hand if they ask.

 If you have been through your budget, cut as many non-essentials as possible, but are still finding it tough to afford your rent, then this may simply mean your income is too low.
 If this is the case and you are not already accessing the relevant benefits, then it may be worth investigating whether you qualify for the housing benefit.
 This a regular payment made towards your housing costs.
-It can be back dated for up to six months, so it could be an effective way of clearing some or all your rental arrears.
+It can be back dated for up to six months, so it could be an effective way of clearing some or all your rent arrears.

 You could even ask for an Alternative Payment Arrangement, meaning the payment could be made directly to your landlord.